 Katz: I believe that the conditions are ripe for a major economic storm on higher education's horizon.
-Enrollments are now set to decline, the federal budget delicit is breathtaking, and entitlement programs such as Medicare will crowd out spending for the National Science Foundation and the National Institutes of Health.
+Enrollments are now set to decline, the federal budget deficit is breathtaking, and entitlement programs such as Medicare will crowd out spending for the National Science Foundation and the National Institutes of Health.
 This is a time when business officers must play critical roles.
 In particular, our business officers must help our institutions get serious about real process change.
 We can no longer afford to muddle through change incrementally, not if our institutions are going to continue to prosper.
+Oblinger: Space will be seen as having a key role in student and faculty success and in institutional pride, as well as in student and faculty recruitment.
+Facilities officers and planners will be continually changing space to capitalize on new insights and emerging needs.
+And, those decisions will be based on better information than ever before.
+I also think that "facilities" will broaden beyond just the physical to include virtual spaces.